The Graveyard Five: History

 In September 1968, "The Marble Orchard" was released on the Stanco record label.
 Though the song was highly demanded regionally, many of the pressings were destroyed in a fire or by Shriner, while on a LSD-induced trip.
 A follow-up single, featuring "Stay By My Grave" and "Out of the Night", was intended to be released in early 1969, furthering the Graveyard Five's dark premise.
 However, Shriner, who had been dealing with the effects of a bad trip, suffered a mental breakdown while the band was touring in Florida.
 He destroyed the group's equipment in the incident, and the Graveyard Five disbanded before the single could be released.
 A whole set of material, fit enough for a complete album, was also composed and recorded, but that too has yet to be distributed.

 Since its original release, "The Marble Orchard" has become recognized on several compilation albums, including most prominently on Pebbles, Volume 16.
 An original copy of the Graveyard Five's single fetches sums of up to $4,500, a testament to its collectivity.
-All of the band members themselves have experienced eerily peculiar events after the Graveyard Five: Tempelton was imprisoned, Shriner's whereabouts are currently unknown, Roller suffers from the damage caused by severe burns to his arms, and Kuppinger is diagnosed with reflex sympathetic dystrophy, which keeps him in a constant state of pain.
+Some of the band members themselves have experienced allegedly eerily peculiar events after the Graveyard Five: Tempelton was imprisoned, Roller suffers from the damage caused by severe burns to his arms, and Kuppinger is diagnosed with reflex sympathetic dystrophy, which keeps him in a constant state of pain.
+Shriner currently resides in California.